AO Program for Education and Excellence in Research (AO PEER)

 - Formulate a structured and specific clinical research question by applying the PICOT concept

-What course participant have to say
+What course participants have to say

 “The course content and delivery were simplified, which made learning easy.
 Lectures were presented in an interesting manner, which helped me to clearly understand the principles of clinical research.”

 Adenaike Funmilola, maxillofacial surgeon, department of Dental and Maxillofacial Surgery, National Hospital, Abuja, Nigeria